 - Verify that the input device is connected properly.
-If the input device is not connected properly, the projector repeatedly attempts to display an image. - The horizontal or vertical scan frequency of the input signal may be out of range for the projector.
-See Section Appendix A: Specifications for scan frequency ranges. - The sync signal may be inadequate.
+If the input device is not connected properly, the cinema projector repeatedly attempts to display an image. - The horizontal or vertical scan frequency of the input signal may be out of range for the cinema projector. - The sync signal may be inadequate.
 Correct the source problem.